 Step 4: Choose Your Channels Carefully

-Once you have a clear image in mind of who you’re trying to reach, you’ll be able to make more informed choices as to what channels you should use.
-This post from SproutSocial is a really interesting read if you want to learn more about the demographics using each social platform (although you should take the specific insights with a grain of salt, as they’re two years old at this stage).
-We’ve also written some pieces recently on why schools should make more use of Instagram Stories as a marketing channel (see here and here for more detail).
+Once you have a clear image of who you’re trying to reach, you’ll be able to make more informed choices as to what channels to use.
+We’ve written some pieces recently on why schools should make more use of Instagram Stories as a marketing channel (have a read here and here).

 It’s important to note that social media channels are changing all the time.
 If you’ve been around a little while, you can remember when MySpace was all the rage and social media advertising was completely unheard of.
-We’ve seen Facebook rise and fall in popularity, and newer platforms such as Instagram and Snapchat come to the fore (with 65% of Instagram’s user base being under 35, it offers access to a young demographic you can’t get elsewhere).
-It’s difficult to keep up with these developments… but as a school marketer, you need to do this.
+We’ve seen Facebook rise and fall in popularity, and newer platforms such as Instagram and Snapchat come to the fore.
+It’s difficult to keep up with these developments… but as a school marketer, you need to.

-Regardless of the channels you choose, remember that it all comes down to reaching your target audience as effectively as possible.
+Regardless of the channels you choose, remember that it all comes down to reaching your target audience effectively.
 Keep that goal in mind, and you won’t go wrong.

 Having a great academic year doesn’t happen by accident.
-To succeed in achieving your goals, you need to start as you wish to go on – and that means you should take the time now to:
+To succeed in achieving your goals, you need to start as you wish to go on – that means taking the time now to:

 - Review the previous year